aminophen/plautopatch/README.md

 whenever necessary.
-This helps not only to simplify source files, but also to make the appearance of working pLaTeX/upLaTeX sources similar to those of ordinally LaTeX ones.
+This helps not only to simplify source files, but also to make the appearance of working pLaTeX/upLaTeX sources similar to those of ordinary LaTeX ones.

 The following patches are currently registered: